Undergraduate University Honors Office and Honor Societies

 The Florida State Honors in the Major Program

-Students must submit a formal application via the Honors in the Major Program Website in the semester before they intend to register for Honors in the Major credit hours.
+Students must submit a formal application via the Honors in the Major Program website in the semester before they intend to register for Honors in the Major credit hours.
 The application must show that the student has the required grades and credits, a proposed project topic, sufficient time prior to graduation to complete the project, a faculty project director, and the approval of the chair or director of the academic department or program in which the student is majoring.

 During each of these semesters, the student must enroll in one to three semester hours of Honors in the Major credit using the appropriate course number provided by the student's major department.
-Students must earn a total of six to nine Honors in the Major credits and must receive at least a "B–" in each of these courses.
-A student who does not have six credit hours of work graded "B–" or better will not be eligible for program completion and graduation with honors.
-Students must also maintain at least a 3.200 cumulative and FSU GPA until graduation.
+Students must earn a total of six to nine Honors in the Major credits and must receive at least a “B–” in each of these courses.
+A student who does not have six credit hours of work graded “B–” or better will not be eligible for program completion and graduation with honors.
+Students must also maintain at least a 3.200 cumulative and FSU GPA (unrounded to the third decimal place) until graduation.
 Several departments have additional requirements; students should contact the undergraduate faculty advisor in their major department in which the Honors in the Major work will be based for further information.

 University-Recognized Honor Societies